 So you’ve secured your POE (Port of Entry = IEC final approval) or COPR (Confirmation of Permanent Residency) – congratulations!
 The next move is to start wrapping things up at home and booking that all important flight.
 The following guide is aimed at those moving to Canada from outside the country.

 Disclosure: This moving guide includes affiliate links.
-If you make a purchase using these links, I make a small percentage of the sale.
-I only recommend products I use or would use.
-Thank you for supporting this site.
+If you make a qualifying purchase using these links, I receive small percentage of the sale.
+I only recommend products I use (and love) or would use.

 IEC applicants will need to buy travel insurance covering the length of their expected stay in Canada.
 This is mandatory to take part in the program (please note the other documentation required for arrival on the page linked above).
 Two-year travel insurance policies can be difficult to find.
 Check True Traveller (EU citizens), Fast Cover (Australians), Down Under (Kiwis) and World Nomads (over 100+ nationalities).

 Those moving to Canada to become Permanent Residents should consider purchasing private insurance to cover their first few months in Canada.
 Most provinces/territories have a three-month waiting time for new residents to use their free or low-cost healthcare system.
 Be careful to check the small print of any healthcare policy as many do not cover people moving to other countries to live permanently.